jackaaburk/ITE256/UseTheIndexDjango.md

 ## Comparison of the query plans generated when one uses/doesn't use __iexact.

+> Without __iexact

+- When one doesn't use __iexact, Django is able to use the index since it isn't case insensitve.

+> With __iexact

+- When one does use __iexact, Django is inable to use an index, possibly making it much slower.

+Intuitively, index and index only scans are very heavily lengthened when using __iexact, since it instead turns into a sequential scan/bitmap, requiring the scan to go through more of the actual table/data instead of the index.

 ## Results of the runtime investigation, formatted into a table.